England women's cricket team in Australia and New Zealand in 2007–08

 The English women's cricket team toured Australia and New Zealand between January and March 2008.
 In Australia, they were defending the Women's Ashes.
-The sides won 2 ODIs apiece, while Australia won the T20 match.
+The sides won two ODIs each, while Australia won the T20 match.
 The only Test match played was won by England, who thus defended the Women's Ashes.
-In New Zealand, the two teams played a five match ODI series, which was won by England, 3–1.
+In New Zealand, the two teams played a five-match ODI series, which was won by England, 3–1.